Automattic/remote-data-blocks/docs/tutorials/salesforce-commerce.md

 4. Name the data source.
 This name is only used for display purposes.
 5. Provide the merchant short code.
 This is the region-specific merchant identifier.
 6. Provide the organization ID.
 This is the organization idenitifer.
-7. Provide the client ID and the client Secret.
+7. Provide the client ID and the client secret.
 Ensure these are correct or else authentication will fail.

 ## Insert the block